Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has recorded 131 hits with 34 doubles, a triple, 27 home runs and 53 walks.
-He has driven in 82 runs with four stolen bases.
+- Anthony Santander has 133 hits with 35 doubles, a triple, 27 home runs, 53 walks and 83 RBI.
+He's also stolen four bases.

-- Santander enters this matchup looking to extend his six-game hit streak.
-During his last 10 games he is batting .350 with four doubles, three home runs, six walks and 12 RBI.
+- Santander has picked up at least one hit in seven games in a row.
+During his last 10 outings he is batting .341 with five doubles, two home runs, five walks and 10 RBI.

 Santander Recent Games